Singularity Categories of B\"ackstr\"om Orders: Preliminaries

 \begin{thmdef}\cite[Theorem-Definition 11.24]{Fai73} Let $V$ be any ring.
 The following statements are equivalent. \begin{enumerate}[label=\textnormal{(\arabic*)}] \item Each right $V$-module is flat. \item For any $a\in V$, there exists $x\in V$ such that $a=axa$. \item Each finitely generated right ideal is generated by an idempotent. \end{enumerate} \rm{A ring $V$ satisfying one of the conditions above is called a \textit{von Neumann regular} ring.} \end{thmdef}

 \begin{proposition} Let $V$ be any ring.
 Then the following statements hold. \begin{enumerate}[label=\textnormal{(\arabic*)}] \item If $V$ is an artinian semisimple ring, then $V$ is von Neumann regular. \item A direct limit of von Neumann regular rings is also von Neumann regular.
-In particular, a direct limit of artinian semisimple rings is von Neumann regular. \item If $V$ is a von Neumann regular ring, then the category $\proj V$ of finitely generated projective $V$-modules is semisimple abelian. \end{enumerate} \begin{proof} (1) and (2) follow immediately from Theorem-Definition \ref{thmdef:von Neumann regular} (1) and (2).
+In particular, a direct limit of artinian semisimple rings is von Neumann regular. \item If $V$ is a von Neumann regular ring, then the category $\proj V$ is semisimple abelian. \end{enumerate} \begin{proof} (1) and (2) follow immediately from Theorem-Definition \ref{thmdef:von Neumann regular} (1) and (2).
 For (3), we only need to show $\proj V$ is abelian.
 To show this, it is enough to prove that $\proj V$ is closed under kernels and cokernels.
 Let $f:P \to Q$ be a homomorphism for some $P,Q\in\proj V$.
-Then we have an exact sequence

-which implies $\Coker f$ is finitely presented.
+Then we have an exact sequence $P \xrightarrow{f} Q \to \Coker f\to 0$, which implies $\Coker f$ is finitely presented.
 By the condition Theorem-Definition \ref{thmdef:von Neumann regular} (1), we have $\Coker f\in \proj V$.
 Here we use the well-known fact that a module over any ring is finitely generated and projective if and only if it is finitely presented and flat.
 So, $\Im f \in \proj V$, which implies $\Ker f$ is also in $\proj V$. \end{proof} \end{proposition}